wimmatthyssen/Azure-and-Hybrid-Management/README.md

    More information about this script used to create a Log Analytics workspace with enabled solutions can be found on my blog:  https://wmatthyssen.com/2022/02/23/setup-azure-cloud-shell-with-azure-powershell/

- - **Get-Network-Topology-of-a-VNet-in-JSON-format.ps1**

-   More information about this script used to get a network topology of a VNet in a JSON output can be found on my blog:         https://wmatthyssen.com/2022/08/09/azure-tip-use-azure-network-watcher-to-view-or-download-the-network-topology-of-a-vnet/